-The Company has gathering and compression service agreements with Antero Midstream that include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements from Antero Midstream's acquisition of certain Marcellus gathering and compression agreements") and (iii) a compression agreement from Antero Midstream's acquisition of certain Utica compressors (the "Utica compression agreement" and, together with the 2019 gathering and compression agreement and the Marcellus gathering and compression agreements, the "gathering and compression agreements").
+The Company has gathering and compression service agreements with Antero Midstream that include: (i) the second amended and restated gathering and compression agreement dated December 8, 2019 (the "2019 gathering and compression agreement"), (ii) gathering and compression agreements from Antero Midstream's acquisition of certain Marcellus gathering and compression assets (the "Marcellus gathering and compression agreement") and (iii) a compression agreement from Antero Midstream's acquisition of certain Utica compressors (the "Utica compression agreement" and, together with the 2019 gathering and compression agreement and the Marcellus gathering and compression agreements, the "gathering and compression agreements").
 Pursuant to the gathering and compression agreements with Antero Midstream, the Company has dedicated substantially all of its current and future acreage in West Virginia, Ohio and Pennsylvania to Antero Midstream for gathering and compression services.
 The 2019 gathering and compression agreement has an initial term through 2038, the Marcellus gathering and compression agreements expire between 2024 and 2031, and the Utica compression agreement has two dedicated areas that expire in 2024 and 2030.
-Upon expiration of each of the Marcellus gathering and compression service agreements and the Utica compression agreement, Antero Midstream will continue to provide gathering and compression services under the 2019 gathering and compression agreement.
+Upon expiration of each of the Marcellus gathering and compression services under the 2019 gathering and compression agreement.